DaneWeber/csd-2018/README.md

 | I   | S   | P   | Interface Segregation Principle |
 | D   | I   | P   | Dependency Inversion Principle  |

+Learning Order: SRP < ISP < OCP < DIP < LSP (SIODL)

+Also, the order of difficulty understanding and difficulty fixing.

 ### S -- Single Responsibility Principle

 * Only one (business) reason for a class to change.